beginning of content

 Low self-esteem

-People with learning disabilities can develop problems with their self-esteem.
+Some people with learning disabilities develop low self-esteem.

 If your child has a learning disability, there are ways you can support them.
 Try to encourage and focus on your child's strengths.
 This helps to build their resilience.

-Other ways that you can help to develop positive self-esteem in your child are:
+Other things you can do to help your child develop positive self-esteem are:

 Resources and support